thomleysens/pbf2graph/README.md

 #### 2.3.1 With Docker

-* In the directory with the DockerFile, open a shell:
+* In the directory with the Dockerfile, open a shell:
 	```cmd
 	docker build -t pbf2graph .
 	```

 #### 2.3.2 With Podman

-* In the directory with the DockerFile, open a shell:
+* In the directory with the Dockerfile, open a shell:
 	```cmd
 	podman --storage-opt ignore_chown_errors=true build -t pbf2graph .
 	```